theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomeInstallations.md

 **_STOP HERE AND GO TO THE QC & TRIMMING PART_**

 **Anvi'o**
-Create a virtual environment for Anvi'o and install all dependencies using Bioconda.
-This time use Bioconda3. (takes 5–10 min)
+Create a virtual environment for Anvi'o and install all dependencies using Bioconda. (takes 5–10 min)
 ```
 module load bioconda/3
 conda create -n anvio3 -c bioconda -c conda-forge python=3.5.4 gsl anvio`